zacheix/TrifilarPendulum/README.md

 * periphery

 Notes:
 * This script does calculate settling time, however during testing, we found that this calculation occasionally returns extreme numbers.
-Feel free to comment this line out (Ln 196).
+Feel free to comment this line out (Ln 196), since it does not affect MOI.
 * This script does return a plot for Time vs. ω, however depending on screen size, this plot may not show up properly.

 # Further Documentation